Recipes, food discussion, and general food geekery. All amounts approximate.

 Press the pepper into both sides of the steak and let it sit for a couple of hours.

-When the oil is just short of smoking and the steak and sear the steak on both sides to desired doneness (which is medium rare).
+When the oil is just short of smoking add the steak and sear the steak on both sides to desired doneness (which is medium rare).
 Fight the temptation to poke, prod, and move the meat; you're going to flip this steak exactly once.
 When it's on the second side and getting close to where you want it add the shallot into the pan around the steak.
 Remove the steak to rest, leaving the shallot.

 Deglaze the pan with the cognac or sherry, then tip the pan to ignite (or use a long lighter).
 Be careful, the fireball can be impressive, and you probably like your eyebrows, but it does make this a good dish if you feel like showing off.
 Whisk the bottom of the skillet to release the fond.

-Add the cream and mustard; whisk to combine, cook for a couple of minutes, check the seasoning, then pour over steak and serve.
+Add the cream and mustard; whisk to combine, cook for a couple of minutes, check the seasoning, then pour over the steak and serve.

 Note: